Phillipe-Jarnefors/Ultimate-Quiz/README.md

-# Ultimate-Quiz, a fun quiz game!
+# Ultimate-Quiz!

-## My app test your general knowledge about history, music, geography and alot of more categories.
+## My app test your knowledge in quiz-form.
 - You simply choose your category/categories.
 - Three diffrent difficulties.
 - How many questions per run.